 Hector is also working on augmented reality and virtual reality card games where players can learn cyber security concepts in industry-specific settings like oil rigs and power plants to further engage one’s understanding of different cyber threats and defense tactics in the cyber kill chain.
 Users will eventually be able to use physical playing cards to learn things like ports and protocols too.
 Stay tuned for more on that!

 While some may view Hector’s work as all fun and games, it does have a meaningful component that many end-users don’t think about at first.
 When someone logs onto a game, they are presented with audio/visual and text-based cues to inspire their behavior or ignite an action.
 Those cues are what allow a player to understand how to engage and act in a game setting, so they are not confused as to what to do or how to do something.
+Hector’s work takes the guessing out of game play for Circadence’s products.
+Players who engage with a cyber learning game like RegExile know immediately how to play the game and what the objective is without having to jump through hurdles or be confused at where to start.
+Thank Hector and his team for that!

 “When they get to the platform, they know what to do, the basics of the tool, and more of the narrative and understanding of how they’ll engage with it,” said Hector.
 “It’s the components we build into the game that allow them to feel empowered when they hit “play” to start,” he adds.